Updated on March 11th, 2026 by Nathan Parsh

 Sherwin-Williams has grown at strong rates over the past couple of years.
 The Valspar acquisition helped drive significant top-line expansion, as did the strong performance of the U.S. housing market.

 Sherwin-Williams has plenty of opportunities to grow its sales and earnings for the foreseeable future.
-The company has a broad and deep portfolio of popular brands with high margins and a positive sales growth outlook.
+The company has a broad and deep portfolio of popular brands with high margins and a favorable sales growth outlook.

 In short, even though Sherwin-Williams is the dominant player in its sector, it still has a long runway for growth.
 Overall, we expect 7% annual earnings-per-share growth in the next five years.